eniware-org/eniware-dev-docs/sphinx/source/eclipse-set-guide.rst

 .. figure:: /images/2-org-eniawre-build.png
    :alt: EniwareNetwork repository

-To clone the repository switch to GIT Perspective and click on **Clone a Git Repository and add the clone to thiw view** button:
+To clone the repository switch to GIT Perspective and click on **Clone a Git Repository and add the clone to this view** button:

 .. _eniware-repo-clone: